Filing a leaf blower complaint to 311

 • Saturdays, Sundays, and statutory holidays: 9 a.m. – 7 p.m.

-You can submit complaints to; MLSfeedback@toronto.ca
+Submit written complaints to; mlsfeedback@toronto.ca

 Want to ban gas-powered leaf blowers ,